vuestorefront/vue-storefront/doc/components/Working with core components.md

 When you're changing the core component the API (data and methods exposed for themes) shouldn't be changed .
 Such changes would break the themes using this core component.

+## The core component's folder structure

+* `core` - Components thet can be used across whole project should be placed in root of this folder.
+* `core/blocks` - All other component's specific to pages (e.g Home, Category), other components (e.g Header, Footer) or functionalities (e.g Auth).
+* `theme` (theme components only) - Components that are theme-specific and doesn't override core component's

+## Rules to follow when creating new core components

+1. Don't use `<style>` tag in core components.
+2. Don't use `<template>` tag in core components.
+You can add it only when the component's HTML isn't overridable (like in Overlay component).
+3. Put only theme-agnostic businnes logic in core components.

+# Using core components in your theme

+## For components
 Inheritance by itself is done by [vue mixins](https://vuejs.org/v2/guide/mixins.html) with default merging strategy.

 To inherit from core component: